ShiroTohu/config/README.md

 xrandr --output HDMI-1 --rotate right --right-of DP-2
 ```

-To make these settings persist on reboot, put exec before the command in the i3 config file
+To make these settings persist on reboot, put `exec --no-startup-id` before the command in the i3 config file.
+There isn't really a reason why it should be `exec_always`

 ## ROG Zephyrus GA502DU
 This is the laptop that I use... it's alright, just wish the battery didn't die on me so often.